 - Emotional numbness or withdrawal

-- Recurring thoughts, nightmares, or flashbacks about your trauma
+- Recurring thoughts, nightmares, or flashbacks about the trauma

 - Sudden overprotectiveness and fear for the safety of your loved ones

 Children at any age can experience trauma and are more likely than adults to have related long-term health problems such as diabetes and heart disease.
 Adults that go through traumatic events may have difficulty establishing fulfilling relationships and keeping a job.
-Those that experience trauma in their life may react with alcohol use and smoking, creating an issue later in life.
-The Family Psychology Place helps you avoid or overcome this kind of negative behaviour by teaching you how to turn a dark experience into one of emotional lift.
+Those that experience trauma in their life may react with alcohol use and smoking, creating ongoing issues.
+The Family Psychology Place helps you avoid or overcome these kind of negative behaviours by teaching you how to turn a dark experience into one of emotional lift and healing.

-We have therapists skilled in treating specific traumas to help you reclaim control over your life.
+We have psychologists skilled in treating specific traumas to help you reclaim control over your life.
 Discover positive living once more by contacting one of our psychologists today.